Energy conversion theorems for some linear steady-states: Energy conversion theorems for some linear steady--states

-\begin{theorem}[\textbf{$MEF$--THEOREM}] When a non equilibrium steady--state system is characterized by two generalized forces $X_1$ (the one associated with driven processes) and $X_2$ (another one associated with driver processes), it is arrested at a steady state when the driver force is fixed.
-Then, under the condition of \textbf{maximum ecological function}, the $J_1$ flux is equal to $-\frac{1}{3}L_{11}X_1$. \end{theorem}

-\begin{proof} Let us consider the mathematical expression for the so-called ecological function [Eq. (\ref{eq:compfunc}a)].
-The partial derivative with respect to $X_1$ assuming $X_2$ fixed, is:
+\begin{theorem}{ {} $MEF$}\textbf{\textsl{ {}-{}-THEOREM}} When a non equilibrium steady--state system is characterized by two generalized forces $X_{1}$ (the one associated with driven processes) and $X_{2}$ (another one associated with driver processes), it is arrested at a steady state when the driver force is fixed.
+Then, under the condition of \textbf{maximum ecological function}, the $J_{1}$ flux is equal to $-\frac{1}{3}L_{11}X_{1}$. \end{theorem} \begin{proof} Let us consider the mathematical expression for the so-called ecological function {[}Eq. (\ref{eq:compfunc}a){]}.
+The partial derivative with respect to $X_{1}$ assuming $X_{2}$ fixed, is:

-By hypothesis $\left(\frac{\partial E_F}{\partial X_1}\right)_{X2}=0$, we get
+By hypothesis $\left(\frac{\partial E_{F}}{\partial X_{1}}\right)_{X2}=0$, we get